Oswego City School District

 The Oswego City School District is a school district in Oswego, New York, serving the students of the city of Oswego and the towns of Oswego, Minetto, and Scriba.
 The district promotes itself with the slogan "Where the Learning Never Ends," a play on the city of Oswego's slogan, "Where the Water Never Ends."

-The current Superintendent of Schools is Dr. Dean Goewey.
-Aimee Callen is the current Board of Education president, with James Bell as current vice president.
-Brian Chetney, Thomas DeCastro, Brandon Lagoe, Lynda Sereno, and Samuel Tripp are also members of the board.
+The current Superintendent of Schools is Raymond Kilmer, III.
+Tom Ciappa is the Board of Education president.

 Schools

 The schools operated by the district are: